East-SouthEast-LLC/ese-map-viewer-dev/README.md

 * **`/assets/data/town_config.json`**: This file defines which layers and map settings are used for each town.
 * **`/assets/data/layer_config.json`**: The "brain" of the application.
 This central file contains a detailed object for each layer, specifying its ID, display name, script file, draw order, dependencies, and configurations for popups, identify behavior, and the legend.
 * **`/src/js/layers/`**: This directory contains individual, lightweight JavaScript files for each map layer.
 They now primarily contain the `map.addSource` and `map.addLayer` logic, with most styling and behavior defined in `layer_config.json`.
-* **`/src/js/components/`**: This directory contains the logic for all UI components, such as the layer menu, toolkit controls, popups, and the disclaimer.
+* **`/src/js/components/`**: This directory contains the logic for all UI components.
+Each component is self-contained.
+    * `/control/`: Contains scripts for individual toolkit buttons (e.g., `marker.js`, `print.js`, `measure.js`).
+    * `/panorama-viewer.js`: Contains all logic for displaying and interacting with 360-degree panoramas.
+    * Other files handle the toggleable menu, popups, and the disclaimer.
+* **`/src/js/utils/`**: This directory holds reusable helper functions.
+    * `/map-helpers.js`: Contains general utility functions that interact with the map, such as `listVisibleLayers`.
 * **`/assets/data/pano_correction_data.json`**: This file contains the georeferencing data (position and orientation) for each panorama image.
 * **`/src/css/globals.css`**: The single, comprehensive stylesheet for the entire application, including print-specific styles.